-If you are under the age of 24 and don't have a permanent place to live, you can get a copy of your birth certificate for free.
+If you are 24 or younger and don't have a permanent place to live, you can get a copy of your birth certificate for free.
 This copy expires 6 months after the issue date.
 To qualify for this, you must:

-- Be away from your parent or guardian and not have shelter where you are cared for and supervised, OR - Have a parent or guardian who is can't or doesn't want to give you shelter, OR - Be without a place to stay at night that is fixed, regular, and satisfactory.
+- Be away from your parent or guardian and not have shelter where you are cared for and supervised, OR - Have a parent or guardian who can't or doesn't want to give you shelter, OR - Be without a place to stay at night that is fixed, regular, and satisfactory.